GildedPleb/hab-guide/src/pages/poc.md

 This is an encouraging
 sign.![HAB Node vertical black and white](/img/intro_power.png)

+### Looking Forward

+As you are probably well aware, the resources in this node have gone largely unused, there is much work still to be done, and many verticals to explore.
+At the end of the day, a k8s node can run, well, anything.
+With Bitcoin as the economic impetus for keeping uptime high, this opens the door for all sorts of HA services for self-hosted individuals.
+Indeed, a HAB node provides the path for all such services to becoming reliably income producing without sacrifices to privacy, autonomy, or sovereignty.
+HAB Nodes empower sovereign plebs at the edge of the network with the most advanced datacenter tech which was formerly only meaningful at the center at the center of the cloud.

-Hopefully no other HAB Nodes look like the Ionico Base Node (_or costs as much_), indeed, this node is not without its problems, but a HAB Node, in all its variations, is the only way forward we are aware of that has the ability to meet HA uptime standards of the cloud, remove as many single-points-of-failure as possible, and thus has the ability to deliver reliable _satoshi income streams_ on Lighting and other higher layers, without sacrificing privacy, autonomy, freedom, rights, censorship, or human flourishing.
-We fully believe that this version of self-hosted is the future, indeed, it must be for Bitcoin and humanity to flourish:
+Hopefully no other HAB Nodes look like the Ionico Base Node (_or costs as much_), indeed, this node is not without its problems, but a HAB Node, in all its variations, is the only way forward we are aware of that has the ability to meet HA uptime standards of the cloud, remove as many single-points-of-failure as possible, and thus has the ability to deliver reliable _satoshi income streams_ on Lighting and other higher layers, without sacrificing privacy, autonomy, freedom, rights, or human flourishing.
+We fully believe that this version of self-hosted is the future, and we hope that this PoC Node, this guide, and the code we have written herein, helps make that reality.

 > "We cannot expect governments, corporations, or other large, faceless
 > organizations to grant us privacy out of their beneficence."
 >
 > \- Eric Hughes, A Cypherpunk's Manifesto, 1993

-What is more, we hope that this PoC Node, this guide, and the code we have written herein, helps make that reality.

 ---